sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/layer-filtering.md

 }
 ```

-Now the map shows only the data with "Accidental Deaths per 100k" > 60!
+The map now only shows data where "Accidental Deaths per 100k" > 60.

+\_Note: You will possibly get notified that the map is ready, even if the map's layers are not ready set.
+To get notified once a certain layer is ready, you can use `mapview.on('layerview-create', e => { ... })`.